ssfsx17/ffpnp/Jobs/BeastTamer.md

 - Charge
 - Speechcraft
 - Catch (2 AP) - Attempt to catch an enemy that is at 1/4th HP or less.
 If successful, you now own that creature, and it is added to the Party Bestiary.
 The target's Level must be less than or equal to yours.
 - Release - Release one of your caught monsters.
-It does one action, then flees.
+It does one action of your choice, then flees.
 - Item

 Supports: